Reclaim Your Life Request a Free Consultation

 Please be advised that this above list in not complete.
 There will likely be more documents you will need.
 By your signature below, you understand that if you do not bring in the documents, your case will be dismissed.
 Please also be advised from the beginning that not all people who come in to see me will be able to file any form of bankruptcy.
 I estimate that 5-10% of all people I see will not be able to file at all.
 For example, if you have filed chapter 7 within the last four years, it strongly appears that you will not be allowed to file any form of bankruptcy at all or if you do not have your taxes done you will not be allowed to file any form of bankruptcy, in my opinion.

 On the other hand, if you want to give your house and car back, and if you don't make over the income guidelines, you may be able to file chapter 7.
 If you owe a lot of back child support or a lot of taxes, you may have to file chapter 7.
 You can only file chapter 7 if you have not filed another bankruptcy case for over eight years.
-One disadvantage of chapter 7 or chapter 13 is that the court will take any liquid asset from you if you file.
+One disadvantage of chapter 7 is that the court will take any liquid asset from you if you file.
 A liquid asset is money in your checking account on the day of filing, stocks, bonds, certificate of deposits, personal injury suits, inheritances and tax refunds.
 So if you have any assets of that nature, do not file either form of bankruptcy unless you are willing to turn over the asset.
 If you file and do not turn over the asset in question, the bankruptcy will not go through.

 The other most common (though not the only) problems are that the bankruptcy trustee can take your tax refund for this year and next year if you have not already received it.
 Further the trustee can take any inheritance you receive in the next six months and any personal injury claim you have against anyone.
 You also cannot give any property to a relative within four years prior to filing bankruptcy.
 If you did the trustee can sue them to get the property or money back.
 The money recovered by the trustee is used to pay your creditors.
 The trustee can also sue anyone, including creditors you have paid in the last 90 days, to recover money you paid them.
-In addition, you should not file chapter 7 or chapter 13 until you have waited more than 90 days since your last charge on credit cards or at least 120 days since you signed a loan.
+In addition, you should not file chapter 7 until you have waited more than 90 days since your last charge on credit cards or at least 120 days since you signed a loan.

 When you talk to me try to bring to my attention any of the above problems that you see that may apply to your case (example, a pending personal injury suit or pending inheritance).